-TIP has been deployed around the World.
-As the merits of the system are recognized, more and more consultants in an ever-expanding list of countries are requesting the system as the best and safest method of integrity testing of foundation structures available.
+TIP has been deployed around the world.
+As the merits of the system are recognized, more and more consultants in an ever-expanding list of countries are requesting the system as the safest and most complete method of integrity testing of foundation structures available.